 Soter & Partners

 Stephanie Picardal Caragos (Syntactics), along with Fellow Edwin To, have both joined the Multi-Nation Program to represent Mindanao/the Philippines.
-As mentioned on her EF profile, she is a passionate advocate for the tech sector as a transformative economic tool, Stephanie Caragos uses IT mentoring and business development to college graduates in Mindanao who come from low-income families, giving them the skills and experience that will propel them further in their professional careers, thereby enabling them to help their families as well.
+As mentioned on her EF profile, she is a passionate advocate for the tech sector as a transformative economic tool.
+Consequently, Stephanie Caragos uses IT mentoring and business development to college graduates in Mindanao who come from low-income families.
+Thus, giving them the skills and experience that will propel them further in their professional careers and enabling them to help their families as well.
 Her efforts, along with the Cagayan de Oro ICT Council, Public, Private and Academe cooperation, have helped make Mindanao a tech center, increased the pool of IT talent, and enhanced the prosperity and quality of life.